 Assessment rubrics are based on the task type, task mode and assessment criteria (see above) and on the achievement standards.

-For information about assessment task types, see that sub-heading in the course document.
-For specific details including task types relating to each assessment task, see the assessment task descriptions via the links on the class page on https://languages.org.au.
+For information about assessment task types, see the course document, and assessment task descriptions via the links on the class page on https://languages.org.au.